 Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability.
-Going forward, this session will enable participants to learn skills required to become a Greene Champion.
+Going forward, this session will enable the participants to learn facilitation skills required to become a Greene Champion.

-Session 6:What are the skills required to become a Greene Champion?
+Session 6:What skills are required to become a Greene Champion?

-This session seeks to equip the participants with Facilitation skills that will help themto facilitate engaging sessions with their target audiences
+This session seeks to equip the participants with Facilitation skills that will help them to facilitate engaging sessions with their target audiences